AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/read-data/sds-data-query-methods.md

 #### Pagination

 To page the results of the request, a `continuationToken` may be specified.
-This requests the first page of the first two stored events between `startIndex` and `endIndex` by indicating count is 2 and `continuationToken` is an empty string:
+This requests the first page of the first two stored events between `startIndex` and `endIndex` by indicating count is 2 and `continuationToken` is an empty string

 ```text
 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data?startIndex=2017-11-23T12:30:00Z&endIndex=2017-11-23T15:30:00Z&count=2&continuationToken=